darthchudi/fixtures-api/README.md

 ## Tests

+There are 4 test suites and 23 tests in total.
 Tests for the User, Team and Fixture entities can be found in the `src/data/repositories/fixture` directory, where they are implemented on the data access layer.

 ## Stack